kallaballa/Poppy/README.md

                                       default is automatic determination of
                                       that number.
   -f [ --frames ] arg (=60)           The number of frames to generate.
+  -p [ --phase ] arg (=1)             A value from 0 to 1 telling poppy how far
+                                      into the morph to start from.
   -t [ --tolerance ] arg (=1)         How tolerant poppy is when matching
                                       keypoints.
   -c [ --contour ] arg (=1)           How sensitive poppy is to contours.